-Days during the summer program break during which the employee has no duty to report do not count toward the 90-day introductory period.
+Days when the employee has no duty to report, including during summer break, do not count toward the 90-day introductory period.

 A supervisor may extend an introductory period if appropriate.
 An introductory period also may apply upon an employee's change in job position.